9 Hair Wellness Tips for Healthier Hair This Summer

 Summer Hair Care That's Just Your Style

 No matter how you spend your summer, there are plenty of ways to beat the heat and prevent hair damage.
 If you don't have time for conditioning masks or a new hair care routine, it's OK.
 Any hair care tip you practice means you're taking care of yourself.
 And, as Riley points out, healthy hair is a barometer of good health.
 And just like we use sunscreen for our skin, we need sun protection for our tresses, too.
-By taking steps to protect your hair from the elements with these summer hair tips, your hair will likely weather the season well.
+By taking steps to hydrate and nourish your hair, your hair will likely weather the season well.

 More From VEGAMOUR